technologiescollege/EduCle/README.md

 _3. you can create an account if you want to synchronise your software more easily with the official website;_

-_4. once settled, click on "Liberkey Tools" and start the update of the Liberkey platform;_
+_4. once settled, click on "Liberkey Tools" and start the update of the Liberkey platform if needed;_

 _5. do not install any "suite of applications " immediately (they propose it to you), it will come later;_